Yarrow is a flowering herb with many uses medicinally and in the permaculture garden. Here are 5 reasons why you will benefit from growing yarrow.

-Yarrow can also be chopped and used as mulch around the garden, or added to the compost bin to boost its nutrient content.
+Yarrow can also be chopped and used as mulch around the garden, or added to the compost bin to boost nutrient content.

-For more about fruit tree guilds, see: The Cherry Tree Guild and Natural Pest Control.
+For more about fruit tree guilds, see:

 In Gaia’s Garden, Toby Hemenway suggests a mixture of the following, which would only need mowed once or twice per year:

-For more about food forests, see Benefits of the Edible Forest Garden.
+For more about food forests, see:

-Clean up Lead Contamination
+Clean up lead contamination.